ktahmid/JDrawpad/report.md

 `public class History`

 The `History` class represents the timeline of the canvas.
-[AppName] uses a `History` for its undo-redo functionality.
+JDrawpad uses a `History` for its undo-redo functionality.

 #### `DrawingHelper`

-This class defines functions that perform the actual drawing commands as well as related (inner) classes.
+This class defines functions that perform the actual drawing commands as well as the related (inner) classes.

 #### `UIHandlers`